CiprianoPrince/CiprianoPrince/README.md

 - 👋 Hi, I’m @CiprianoPrince
-- 👀 I’m interested in anything that i ddem interesting
+- 👀 I’m study something that i deem interesting
-- 🌱 I’m currently learning php, sql, javascript
+- 🌱 I’m currently learning html, css, javascript, php, sql(mysql), api integration, database Management
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on a project with technology like the mentioned above
-- 📫 How to reach me
+- 📫 How to reach me princetonjudecipriano@gmail.com

 <!---
 CiprianoPrince/CiprianoPrince is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.